Incremental tasks

 Supported data types for options

-Gradle limits the set of data types that can be used for declaring command line options.
-The use on the command line differ per type.
+Gradle limits the data types that can be used for declaring command line options.

 boolean, Boolean, Property<Boolean>